Brexit's new chapter: the 'impossible' trade deal

 "By the end of the year, we could get the skeleton of a trade agreement plus something on internal and foreign security, but there is no guarantee," the diplomat added.

-Talks can begin as soon as EU ministers agree their joint mandate on February 25.
+Negotiations cannot officially begin before EU ministers approve Barnier's mandate on February 25.

-- Johnson is not May -Johnson's campaign promised "to get Brexit done" and to do away with his predecessor's goals of close ties with Europe and minimal disruption to the cross-Channel economy.

-Theresa May's government had proposed a "dynamic alignment", where London would find a way to match EU rules on the environment, state aid and other standards to guarantee UK companies easy access to Europe.

 - 'Negotiation tables' -Months of intense discussions, to alternate between London and Brussels, will be coordinated by Barnier and his UK counterpart, probably David Frost.